-We utilize both fixed-rate debt (\$85.0 million aggregate principal amount of our 4.25% Convertible Notes) and variable-rate debt, (our \$255.0 million revolving credit facility which was increased to \$300.0 million in January 2016) as part of financing our operations.
-On April 30, 2015, our stockholders approved the flexible settlement provisions of the Convertible Notes at our 2015 Annual Meeting of Stockholders, which allows us to settle the conversion of our Convertible Notes using any combination of cash and shares of our common stock.
+We utilize both fixed-rate debt (\$85.0 million aggregate principal amount of our 4.25% Convertible Notes due 2019 and certain inventory related obligations) and variable-rate debt (our \$385.0 million revolving credit facility which may be increased to \$400.0 million in accordance with the terms and conditions of the A&R Credit Agreement) as part of financing our operations.
+The conversion of our Convertible Notes can be settled using any combination of cash and shares of our common stock.
 We do not have the obligation to prepay the Convertible Notes or our fixed-rate inventory related obligations prior to maturity, and, as a result, interest rate risk and changes in fair market value should not have a significant impact on our fixed-rate debt.

 We are exposed to market risks related to fluctuations in interest rates on our outstanding variable rate indebtedness.
-We did not utilize swaps, forward or option contracts on interest rates or commodities, or other types of derivative financial instruments as of or during the year ended December 31, 2015.
+We did not utilize swaps, forward or option contracts on interest rates or commodities, or other types of derivative financial instruments as of or during the year ended December 31, 2016.
 We have not entered into and currently do not hold derivatives for trading or speculative purposes, but we may do so in the future.
 Many of the statements contained in this section are forward looking and should be read in conjunction with our disclosures under the heading "Cautionary Statement about Forward-Looking Statements" in Item 1A.
 Risk Factors.

-As of December 31, 2015, we had \$230.0 million of variable rate indebtedness outstanding under our revolving credit facility.
-All of the outstanding borrowings under our credit facility are at variable rates based on LIBOR plus a credit spread determined based on leverage ratio, or subject to an interest rate floor.
-The interest rate for our variable rate indebtedness as of December 31, 2015 was 3.50%.
-A hypothetical 100 basis point increase in the average interest rate on our variable rate indebtedness would increase our annual interest expense based on the current outstanding balance by approximately \$2.3 million.
+As of December 31, 2016, we had \$322.3 million of variable rate indebtedness outstanding under the A&R Credit Agreement.
+All of the outstanding borrowings under the A&R Credit Agreement are at variable rates based on LIBOR.
+The interest rate for our variable rate indebtedness as of December 31, 2016 was LIBOR plus 3.50%.
+A hypothetical 100 basis point increase in the average interest rate on our variable rate indebtedness would increase our annual interest expense by approximately \$3.2 million.